IrinaEvsei/SeleniumPractice/README.md

 3. Select one random element from sub-menu
 4. Select one random sub-category
 5. Select the last visible item
+6. Set MIN price = 1
-6. out in log the name of the item, cost and number of shop
+7. out in log the name of the item, cost and number of shop